Health, Welfare and Wellbeing Team

 I am Rob Styles, Senior Welfare and Wellbeing Officer.

-My background is in social work with the local authority.
-I worked predominantly with young people aged 18-25 in a statutory service leaving the care system.
-You can Make an appointment for a Wellbeing Check In with me to talk about anything you feel is worrying you about your College or University life and as a starting point to sourcing support.
-We can go through the options you might have and I will try to help you work out the next steps.
-I can also give you more information about who else in the College or University might be able to support you.
-I feel honoured to work in a role where I can empower people to become the best version of themselves.
+You can Make an appointment for a Wellbeing Check In with me to talk through anything you feel is worrying you about your College or University life, or as a starting point to sourcing further support.
+We can go through the options you have available to you, and I will try to help you work out your next steps, including information about who else in the College or wider University that might be able to support you.

-When I am not at work, I enjoy spending time with my family, keeping active in the gym, running and playing or watching football.
+When I am not at work, I enjoy spending time with my family, keeping active in the gym, and playing or watching football.

 Our Student Welfare Advisors are our College Out of hours Welfare support team.
 They live in College, and one of them is on call every evening, night and weekend both during term time and vacations except during College fixed closure dates.
 They provide a listening, support and signposting service to students experiencing difficulties such as personal problems, poor mental health, or other welfare/wellbeing matters including students in crisis.
 You can call the Main Lodge on 01865 277300 and the porters will contact the advisor on duty or you can call the student welfare advisors directly on 07483924303 between 7pm and 7am Monday to Thursday, and from 7pm Friday to 7am Monday.
 For non-urgent matters they can be contacted at studentwelfareadvisors@sjc.ox.ac.uk and one of them will get back to you as soon as they can.